zhengcao09/jekyll-now/_posts/2017-5-21-First blog.md

 I made a plan to finish Learn python the hard way in 2 weeks.
 I created this blog to keep track of my progress each day and see if I would reach my goal.

-I will be using the resource on [learnpythonthehardway] (https://learnpythonthehardway.org/).
+I will be using the resource on https://learnpythonthehardway.org/